 The default wall bracket is designed to allow the four switched ports to be accessible for downstream devices.
 It is not recommended (or supported) to use the downstream switched ports to connect additional APs or other heavy upstream traffic devices such as additional switches and so on.

 The AP-702W is designed to accept power via Power over Ethernet (PoE) or by using a local “brick” style power supply.
-Because the AP-702W has the ability to provide PoE out on port #4, the unit does draw in an excess of 15.4 Watts (802.3af) specification, and therefore it is recommended that PoE+, 802.3at or local power supply Cisco part number AIR-PWR-C be used.
+Because the AP-702W has the ability to provide PoE out on port #4, the unit draws in an excess of 15.4 Watts (802.3af) specification, and therefore it is recommended that PoE+, 802.3at, or local power supply Cisco part number AIR-PWR-C be used.

-Note If the unit is powered by 802.3at (PoE+) then the device draws 16.1 Watts and can deliver PoE out of port 4 at 7 Watts output.
-If 802.3af (15.4 Watts) is desired, then the local power supply AIR-PWR-C must be used.
+Note If the unit is powered by 802.3at (PoE+) then the device can deliver PoE out of port 4 at 7 W output.
+If 802.3af (15.4 W) is desired out of Port 4, then the local power supply AIR-PWR-C must be used.

 Roaming, channel assignments, and RF power all function well with the AP-702W.
 Its antenna technology comprising two transmit radios and two receive radios in each band called 2x2 in a Multiple Input Multiple Output (MIMO) configuration support two spatial streams (2SS) together referenced as 2x2:2.
 For more on the benefits of 802.11n, see the following URL: http://www.cisco.com/c/en/us/solutions/collateral/enterprise-networks/802-11n/

 The 4 x 10/100/1000BASE-T local Ethernet ports support half and full duplex mode, auto-negotiation, and MDI/MDIX Auto-Sensing.
-Devices you connect must support auto negotiation if you connect with another mode, say hard configured speed and so on.
-The port may not be enabled and depending on the version of code, for example 22.214.171.124 the initial release, the ports are not managed.
+Devices you connect must support auto-negotiation if you connect with another mode, for example—hard configured speed and so on.
+The port may not be enabled, and in some cases the ports are not managed, depending on the version of code, for example 18.104.22.168 (the initial release).

-enable/disable allcommand was not integrated, so you need to configure each AP and each port, one by one.
-With later code 8.0 and higher, more refined control along with VLAN support is being added to these ports.
+enable/disable allcommand was not integrated, so you must configure each AP and each port, one by one.
+With code 8.0 and later, a more refined control along with VLAN support is being added to these ports.

 The PoE needs to be at full power.
 You can use PoE+, 802.3at, local power supply, or Cisco Power Injector 4 Cisco part number AIR-PWR-INJ4 which provides higher PoE power.
 The AP-702W will not be able to provide PoE out if a 15.4 W injector, such as the AIR-PWR-INJ5 or 802.3af power, is used.